rsyslog/rsyslog/source/tutorials/tls_cert_ca.rst

 The first step is to set up a certificate authority (CA).
-It must be maintained by a trustworthy person (or group) and approves the indentities of all machines.
+It must be maintained by a trustworthy person (or group) and approves the identities of all machines.
 It does so by issuing their certificates.
 In a small setup, the administrator can provide the CA function.
-What is important is the the CA's private key is well-protocted and machine certificates are only issued if it is know they are valid (in a single-admin case that means the admin should not issue certificates to anyone else except himself).
+What is important is the the CA's private key is well-protected and machine certificates are only issued if it is know they are valid (in a single-admin case that means the admin should not issue certificates to anyone else except himself).

 The CA creates a so-called self-signed certificate.
-That is, it approves its own authenticy.
+That is, it approves its own authenticity.
 This sounds useless, but the key point to understand is that every machine will be provided a copy of the CA's certificate.
 Accepting this certificate is a matter of trust.
 So by configuring the CA certificate, the administrator tells